deeplearning4j/deeplearning4j/word2vec.md

 The vectors we use to represent words are called *neural word embeddings*, and representations are strange.
 One thing describes another, even though those two things are radically different.
 As Elvis Costello said: "Writing about music is like dancing about architecture."
 Word2vec "vectorizes" about words, and by doing so it makes natural language computer-readable -- we can start to perform powerful mathematical operations on words to detect their similarities.

 So a neural word embedding represents a word with numbers.
 It's a simple, yet unlikely, translation.
-Word2vec is similar to an autoencoder, encoding each word in a vector, but rather than training against the input words through reconstruction, as a [restricted Boltzmann machine](../restrictedboltzmannmachine.html) does, word2vec trains words against other words that neighbor them in the input corpus.
+Word2vec is similar to an autoencoder, encoding each word in a vector, but rather than training against the input words through [reconstruction](../restrictedboltzmannmachine.html#reconstruct), as a [restricted Boltzmann machine](../restrictedboltzmannmachine.html) does, word2vec trains words against other words that neighbor them in the input corpus.

 ![Alt text](../img/word2vec_diagrams.png)

+When the feature vector assigned to a word cannot be used to accurately predict that word's context, the components of the vector are adjusted.
+We nudge the stars. :)

 Just as Van Gogh's painting of sunflowers is a two-dimensional mixture of oil on canvas that *represents* vegetable matter in a three-dimensional space in Paris in the late 1880s, so 500 numbers arranged in a vector can represent a word or group of words.